antoinedenovembre/resume/README.md

-# CV Repository
+# Resume Repository

-This repository contains my CV source LaTeX files, which are used to generate my CV in PDF format.
+This repository contains my resume source LaTeX files, which are used to generate my resume in PDF format.